Budgeting loans are interest-free loans from the social fund available only to people claiming certain income-related benefits.

 Your chances of getting a loan and how much you might get will depend on your personal circumstances.

 The minimum amount you can apply for is £100.
-There are three maximum amounts available:
+There is a maximum amount available for the following groups:

 You won't be given a budgeting loan if you are not able to repay it.